-Individuals interested in joining the Committee will be asked to complete an application form (Appendix A) and provide a current résumé or curriculum vitae (CV).
-The Committee will review these documents and determine whether the applicant is qualified and has a level of expertise meeting the current needs of the Committee.
+Individuals interested in joining the Committee will be asked to complete an application (Appendix A) and provide a current resumé or curriculum vitae.
+The Committee will review these documents and determine whether the applicant is eligible and has qualifications that fit the current needs of the Committee.

-The following minimum criteria will be used to evaluate an applicant for membership:
+The following criteria will be used to evaluate an applicant for membership:

 - Disciplinary training and education

 - Professional background

 - Past relevant experience

-- Personal attributes necessary to meet the Committee goals
+- Personal attributes necessary to meet Committee goals